rekolae/HurrDurrDiscordBot/README.md

-# RandomDiscordBot
+# HurrDurrDiscordBot
-Random discord bot, no specific functionality except for randomness
+Random discord bot with no specific functionality, functionality is added based on ideas and suggestions of friends